Slickplan

 Building a prototype to further validate your decision is a good call at this point.
 Testing it internally and with a batch of users is a cost-effective way to get priceless feedback.

-Pro-tip: throughout your concept development journey, use a "fail-fast" approach.
+💡Pro-tip: throughout your concept development journey, especially when working with a minimum viable product, use a "fail-fast" approach.

 Fail-fast means that once you’ve identified that something isn’t going to work through the many feedback points and tests throughout concept development, you immediately stop developing that concept.